OOPMan/XBOFS.win/docs/index.md

 ## Installation

-1. Head over to https://github.com/ViGEm/ViGEmBus/releases/ and download the latest **VigEmBus** installer.
+1. Browse  to https://github.com/ViGEm/ViGEmBus/releases/ and download the latest **VigEmBus** installer.
 If you are on Windows 7 you also need to download the files in the Windows 7 Prerequisites section
 2. Install **VigEmBus** and reboot
-3. Head over to https://github.com/OOPMan/XBOFS.win/releases and download the latest version **XBOFS.win.zip** bundle.
+3. Browse to https://github.com/OOPMan/XBOFS.win/releases and download the latest version **XBOFS.win.zip** bundle.
 Extract this bundle somewhere.
-I recommend a new folder on your desktop or the root of your C: drive
+I recommend the root of your C: drive
-4. Head over to https://zadig.akeo.ie and download **Zadig 2.4**
+4. Browse to https://zadig.akeo.ie and download **Zadig 2.4**
-5. Plug in your supported controller
-6. Head over to the [ZaDig WinUSB driver installation guide](zadig.md) and follow the instructions there to install a **WinUSB** driver for your supported controller
+5. Open the [ZaDig WinUSB driver installation guide](zadig.md) and follow the instructions there to install a **WinUSB** driver for your supported controller